Secondhand smoke (SHS) is also called environmental tobacco smoke (ETS). It’s a mixture of 2 forms of smoke that come from burning tobacco:

-The only way to fully protect non-smokers from exposure to SHS indoors is to prohibit all smoking in that indoor space or building.
-Separating smokers from non-smokers, cleaning the air, and ventilating buildings cannot keep non-smokers from being exposed to SHS.
+The only way to fully protect people who don't smoke from SHS indoors is to prohibit all smoking in that indoor space or building.
+Separating those who smoke from those who don't, cleaning the air, and ventilating buildings cannot keep people who don't smoke from being exposed to SHS.

-There’s no research in the medical literature as of yet showing that lingering tobacco smoke odors or residuals from it cause cancer in people.
+There’s very little research so far on whether lingering tobacco smoke odors or residuals from it on surfaces can cause cancer in people.
 Research does show that particles from secondhand tobacco smoke can settle in dust and on surfaces and remain there long after the smoke is gone.
 Some studies suggest the particles can last for months.
 Even though it’s no longer in the form of smoke, researchers often call this thirdhand smoke (THS) or residual tobacco smoke.

 Particles that settle out from tobacco smoke have been shown to combine with gases in the air to form cancer-causing compounds that settle onto surfaces.
-For instance, NNK and PAHs (polycyclic aromatic hydrocarbons), carcinogens that are known to cause lung cancer, have been found in dust samples taken from the homes of smokers.
-Research has also shown that thirdhand smoke can damage human DNA in cell cultures and impact blood clotting in lab animals.
+For instance, some of the carcinogens that are known to cause lung cancer have been found in dust samples taken from the homes of people who smoke.
+Research has also shown that thirdhand smoke can damage human DNA in cell cultures and might increase lung cancer risk in lab animals.

 Though it’s not yet clear if such smoke residue can cause cancer, any effects would probably be small compared with direct exposure to SHS.
 Still, the compounds may be stirred up and inhaled with other house dust, and may also be accidentally taken in through the mouth.
 Because of this, any risk the compounds pose is probably greater for babies and children who play on the floor and often put things in their mouths.